It’s such an honor to unveil and review our latest publication at @bravepublicity.

 For me, it represents my resilience on this journey.

+The irony is, this is solely for the Brave Publicity brand as a business, as more has been done in efforts to serve other people and brands while gradually on track towards a thousand post and more.
 With multiple designs, slides, video production, content creation, copywriting, editing and all of the effort that goes into creating, media production and driving publicity, I’ve certainly churned out more than a thousand posts.
 This for me, simply represents much strength.

 Through the years, I learnt to embrace the imperfect when striving for excellence.

+Many designs and edits would have remained in my drafts, but I was willing to try and to put out my craft.
 In doing this, I witnessed much growth and observed the transformation of my craft through its growth stages that still remain.
 It was easy to see the difference because I was willing to put out what may have seemed imperfect at the start.

 I believe that excellence is always in motion, so we must go for progress, not perfection.